luqmanbarry/aro-classic-terraform/gitops/modules/external-secrets-operator/README.md

 This problem occurs when an previous installation of this operator was not property removed from the cluster.

-To fix this, follow the **Uninstall** steps and try to install the operator again.
+To fix this, follow the steps described under **Uninstall** and try to install the operator.